12 Comments

 Expand full comment

-Aug 28·edited Aug 28Liked by Amelia Sims McKee
+Aug 28·edited Aug 28Liked by Amelia McKee

 I'm not an expert at all.
 However, I note that the editor of this book - http://www.caareviews.org/reviews/1775 - concludes that Champaigne's "oeuvre should be seen as a visual manifestation of the doctrine of Port-Royal" (the Jansenist monastery).
 And the fact that Jansen's book had been published only four or five years before Champaigne's painting seems to have painted, with a frontispiece that included robes and the same three heretics in the same order – https://www.google.com/books/edition/Cornelii_Jansenii_episcopi_Iprensis_Augu/_tQjY1Lbj6QC – makes me think the connection is more than coincidental.
 Also, judging from that interesting blog post you linked to, the depiction of Augustine holding a heart was traditional, but the specifically burning heart, which also appears in the frontispiece, seems to be less usual.